belav/csharpier/README.md

 - Strips out preprocessor statements
 - Loses some new lines from the original code that would be desirable to keep.
 - Formatting (mostly when to line break/indent longer code) is not finalized and probably needs a lot of work.
 - It is slow, and a major reason it is slow is because it has to call a console app that serializes json.
-Running it on a very large project took 40+ minutes
+That console app has to initialize roslyn for each file.
+And then has to serialize each file into json.

 Compare [AllInOne](./prettier-plugin-csharpier/Samples/AllInOne.cs) to [AllInOne.Formatted](./prettier-plugin-csharpier/Samples/AllInOne.Formatted.cs) to get a sense of what is missing.